 Graduate Writing Center Fee

-The fee provides permanent funding to support the Graduate Writing Center, which offers writing assistance for all types of professional academic writing and presentations.
+The fee creates permanent funding to support the Graduate Writing Center, which offers writing assistance for all types of professional academic writing and presentations.
 The fee is assessed to graduate students.
-Twenty-five percent of the revenue generated from the fee is used for student financial aid.
+Twenty-five percent of the revenue collected is used for student financial aid.

 Green Initiative Fee

 The fee is assessed to undergraduates to raise funds for projects focused on environmental sustainability at UCLA.
 The funded projects focus on minimizing the UCLA contribution to global climate change; conserving water, energy, and other resources; increasing use of renewable energy at UCLA; promoting local and organic food; educating the campus community about environmental sustainability; and providing paid student internships.
-Twenty-five percent of the revenue generated from the fee is used for student financial aid.
+Twenty-five percent of the revenue collected is used for student financial aid.